Grants and Awards

-You may not nominate for a specific Named Award; general applications are accepted from eligible artists, the allocation of which is decided by the Foundation.
+General applications are accepted from eligible artists, the allocation of awards are decided by the Foundation.

-- Ballarat Lyric Theatre Award – performing arts/music theatre
+BLOC and Ballarat Lyric Theatre Award for performing arts/musical theatre

-- Rotary Club of Ballarat South Award – visual or performing artists
+Rotary Club of Ballarat South Award for Visual and Performing Arts

-- Federation University Australia Award – emerging artists dedicated to creating positive change in the cultural life of Ballarat.
+Federation University Award for emerging artists dedicated to creating positive change in the cultural life of Ballarat

 All the above Named Grants are awarded at the discretion of the Grants Panel and are awarded to exceptional applicants in the relevant arts category.

 The BAF Encouragement Awards are offered to participants in the vocal and classical dance sections of the Royal South Street Society Competitions in July/August each year.
 This is a well-established cultural event that runs for 14 weeks annually, hosting 40,000 on-stage appearances.

 The competition showcases 14 theatrical disciplines including voice, music, and movement, and attracts young artists from across the state.
 For more information, visit www.royalsouthstreet.com.au/

 The winner in each category is chosen from competitors who entered a prescribed number of sections, and who live within a 75 km radius of Ballarat CBD, and who are, in the opinion of the Adjudicator, worthy of encouragement.

 $100 to the competitor with the highest points across all divisions in section 360, 14 to under 16 year old classical solo (vocal and classical dance sections).